CZ-NIC/yangson/docs/instance.rst

       * :exc:`InstanceTypeError` – if the receiver is not a YANG list.
       * :exc:`NonexistentInstance` – if no entry with matching keys exists.

-   .. method:: member(name: InstanceName) -> ObjectMember

-      Return an instance node corresponding to the receiver's member *name*.

-      This method raises :exc:`NonexistentSchemaNode` if the schema doesn't permit a member of that name (or any member at all), and :exc:`NonexistentInstance` if that member isn't present in the actual receiver's value.

-   .. method:: path() -> str

-      Return the JSON Pointer [RFC6901]_ of the receiver.

    .. method:: peek(iroute: InstanceRoute) -> Optional[Value]